lovinglifemediawebdev/ai-agent-mcp/MCP-REFERENCE-mac.md

 - [List of modified files]

 ⚠️ CONFIRMATION REQUIRED:
-Should I proceed with pushing these changes to Git, or do you have any further modifications or issues to address?
+Should I finalize the commits and hand off so you can push, or do you have any further modifications or issues to address?

 Options:
-1. ✅ Yes, push changes
+1. ✅ Yes, ready for hand-off (I'll run git push)
 2. ❌ No, wait (I need to make more changes)
 3. 📋 Show me the diff first
 ```

 **Benefits**:
 - Provides final review opportunity
-- Prevents unintended pushes
+- Prevents unintended pushes by the AI
-- Ensures user control over version control
+- Ensures user control over remote updates
 - Reduces accidental deployments

 ### 5. **Explicit Model Identification** 🤖